 Eating nutritious well-balanced meals throughout the day will help avoid hunger pains and will help stabilize blood sugar levels.

 Make sure you are including sufficient amounts of fiber and protein which help your body stay satiated longer.
-My post about being a flexitarian has more information about protein and lists some excellent protein sources.
+Check out these tips for creating well-balanced family meals.

 5. Make A Healthier Swap

 This is one of my favorite tips!
-I love coming up with nutritious alternatives for the not so nutritious food that I sometimes crave.
+I love coming up with nutritious alternatives for the not-so-nutritious food that I sometimes crave.
 Do you crave nachos, Reese’s, buffalo chicken wings, chocolate chip cookies, and/or pizza?
-If you do, you are in luck, because I have some healthy swaps here on the blog.
+If you do, you are in luck, because I have some healthier swaps on the blog.

 6. Follow The 80/20 Rule